Right Arrow

 • Conduct equipment inspections using smartphones or tablets

-• Capture photos and videos for documentation
+• Capture photos and videos for record-keeping

 • Issue and track electronic permits for high-risk work